OwenCochell/PaperMC-Update/README.md

 A simple CLI script for automating the checking, downloading, and installing of PaperMC server updates.

 NOTE: This script can only be used for updating a [PaperMC Minecraft Server](https://papermc.io/).
-I highly recommend there implementation, as it is incredibly fast, supports multiple plugin formats, and is highly customizable.
+I highly recommend their implementation, as it is incredibly fast, supports multiple plugin formats, and is highly customizable.
 Consider switching if any of that sounds good to you.
 You can find the PaperMC documentation [Here](https://paper.readthedocs.io/en/latest/), and you can find their github page [Here](https://github.com/PaperMC).